 - All flights are morning/sunrise flights, as this is when winds are calmest.

 - All the flights include an optional champagne breakfast.
 This is a ballooning tradition which began in France.
 You can have friends or family join you for breakfast, at an extra cost.

-- Some operators allow you to help with the set up and pack up of the balloon.
+- Some operators allow you to help set up and pack up the balloon.
 It is also worth reading up on the fascinating history of hot air ballooning, and sharing these facts with your children.